How to Make Japanese Sakura Mochi (Naturally Colored)

 • Sugar.
 You can use regular granulated or coconut sugar.

-• Red bean paste.
+• Smooth red bean paste.
 For the mochi filling.
-You can make your own or buy it from the store or online.
+It’s made from azuki beans and you can make your own or buy it from the store or online.
+Also called anko paste.

 • Sakura leaves.
-Fresh or preserved both work.
+Fresh or preserved both works.

 • Beetroot juice.
 This adds a beautiful pink color and extra natural sweetness.